 Plus, cooked-from-dry beans just taste better.
 I'll dress them with olive oil and freshly ground black pepper (good beans don't need anything more than that); load them into soups (like pasta e fagioli and ribollita) and bean-based pasta sauces; eat them in hearty salads and sides; maybe make some refrieds; whip up some chili; and stew them with canned tomatoes and olive oil.
 Oh, and let's not forget some proper Boston baked beans!
 In at least one way I'm looking forward to this mandatory work-from-home situation: It's going to force me to finally eat my way through a pantry that long ago grew overstocked. —Daniel Gritzer, managing culinary director

-Chickpeas, whether dried or canned, are a godsend in times like these, not only because they're easy to make, but also because they're healthy, hearty, and versatile.
+Chickpeas, whether dried or canned, are a godsend in times like these, not only because they're easy to make, but also because they're hearty and versatile.
 I especially like to have them on hand to make falafel and hummus.
 You can put the two together in a pita sandwich, and you can also use the hummus as a dip or a condiment for other meals.
 If you have eggs and some canned tomatoes, you can also whip up some shakshuka.
 And voilà, you have yourself a flavorful Middle Eastern meal that'll feed your whole family.
 Whatever you do, make sure you have a variety of condiments to keep your meals interesting! —Yasmine Maggio, social media intern

 Pantry staples like beans, grains, and pasta are all well and good, but you'll need stuff to make those things taste good.
 Onions and garlic keep a very long time in a cool, dark, dry place; ginger keeps well, and you can also freeze it, if you want even longer term storage.
 When the self-isolation news hit, I bought a couple bags of onions, many heads of garlic, and a oak tree's root network of ginger.